ahurta92/ams562-notes/lectures/6/classes1.rst

     :language: cpp

 - Calling a non const function for a const member is an error
-- Trying to change an object from a const member functino is also an error.
+- Trying to change an object from a const member function is also an error.

 Member functions vs "Helper functions"